Guide

 What is a cash flow forecast?

-Cash flow forecasting is a financial planning tool that predicts how much money will move in and out of your business over a specific period.
-It shows your future financial position so you can make informed decisions about spending, investments, and growth.
+A cash flow forecast predicts when money will move in and out of your business over a set period.
+It shows your future financial position so you can make confident decisions about spending, investments, and growth.

 Why is cash flow forecasting important?

-Cash flow forecasting helps you avoid financial surprises by showing when money will come in and go out of your business.
-This visibility lets you pay bills on time, ensure you can pay yourself, and plan for potential cash shortages before they happen.
+Cash flow forecasting helps you avoid financial surprises by showing exactly when money will arrive and when bills are due.
+This visibility lets you pay bills on time, ensure you can pay yourself, and spot potential shortages before they become problems.
+This practice is supported by a marked improvement in liquidity risk reporting, notably seen in smaller listed companies.

-• Predicts financial gaps before they become problems
+• Identify financial gaps weeks or months before they occur

-• Enables proactive decision-making about spending and investments
+• Make proactive decisions about spending and investments

 Benefits of a cash flow forecast

-Cash flow forecasting gives you financial control by revealing your future money position before problems arise.
-This forward-looking approach delivers measurable benefits:
+Cash flow forecasting gives you financial control by revealing your future cash position before problems arise:

 Xero cash flow forecast shows a projected cash balance over time as a line graph.